FreeComputerBooks.com

 Quantitative System Performance (Edward D. Lazowska, et al)

-This book is a comprehensive coverage of the computer system performance evaluation of the 1980s using queueing network models.
+This book is a comprehensive coverage of the computer system performance evaluation using queueing network models, written for computer system performance analysts, astools to assist in answering the questions of cost and performance.

 -